|

 Jerry

-Vandiver noted that homemade demos are okay for purposes
+Vandiver noted that homemade demos are okay for purposes of

-be made to pitch it to performers.
+pitch it to performers.

 Michael

-Puryear suggests hiring a professional singer for a demo
+Puryear suggests hiring a professional singer for a demo because

-best light.
+light.
 Michael also suggests skipping any special effects

 (rain storm, engine racing noise) on demos.
 It can be distracting